Eslorex/GPU-Accelerated-Youtube-Media-Downloader/README.md

 - Done.

 # Known Issues
+- Using .exe instead of .py files is slower.
+Use source files if you're having trouble.
 - Windows Media Encoder have really low range of Kodec support.
 Some videos might not have audio when played on Windows Media Player.
 And I didn't want to encode the video again just because of that.
 Just use any other Media Player like VLC or MPC.
 There will be no problems on discord.
 As far as i can see.